 Android is popular in Asia, Eastern Europe, South America and Africa while iOS has a huge user base in North America and Western Europe.
 So, if you convert your app to another platform, you can expand your market to the new countries of the world.

 Your awesome app must be available to all users whether it be Android or iOS.
 Even your favorite apps that you use every day are available on both the platforms.
 For instance, Facebook, Instagram, Skype, WhatsApp, Snapchat, etc. Irrespective of the device and operating system, users must be able to use your app.
 And having your app on two operating systems have a bunch of benefits as mentioned above.
-That’s the reason most of the successful apps are available on both the platforms.
+That’s the reason most of the successful apps are available on both platforms.

 Now you know the reasons you must convert your app to another platform.
 So let’s discuss the thing that you must keep in mind while converting your app.

-Converting the app from one platform to another is not like converting an audio or video file to another format, but it is more like creating a new one from the scratch.
+Converting the app from one platform to another is not like converting an audio or video file to another format, but it is more like creating a new one from scratch.
 And the reason behind it is the difference in coding language. iOS apps are made using Swift or Objective-C while Java or Kotlin are used for Android.
 Apart from that, the majority of mobile app developers prefer backend interaction with XML in Android while for iOS JSON is preferred.
 Let’s discuss this in detail.

 iOS apps are built using Swift, first appeared in 2014 now it is the official language for building iOS apps and the successor of Objective-C. While Android apps are developed using Java and the newly launched Kotlin.
 Many mobile app developers have adopted Kotlin as it provides better features compared to Java.
 While you transfer your Android app to iOS or vice versa, you’ll need to select the respective languages for the app development.
 It is advisable to select the modern language that provides better features and ease while development.